7 Kubota L3560 Problems and Quick Solutions

 Viscosity change in oil could be a big issue because of temporal change.
 The solution to this issue is changing the oil.

-Try using an oil with a different viscosity, that is suitable for ambient temperature.
+Try using an oil with a different viscosity suitable for ambient temperature.
 It may help in rectifying the problem.
 If you want to, you can also use an engine heater.

 3. Kubota Tractors Colored Exhaust Fumes

-Of all the common problems you’re likely to face with this model, this is the scariest: colored exhaust fumes.
+Of all the common problems you’ll likely face with this model, this is the scariest: colored exhaust fumes.
 Luckily, the repairs are a lot easier to do than you might expect.

 The color of the smoke determines the problem.
 Black smoke points to poor fuel quality or a clogged filter.

 Too much fuel may also be an issue.
-Then, blue-white smoke is a result of carbon deposits in the fuel or the injector nozzles.
+Then, blue-white smoke results from carbon deposits in the fuel or the injector nozzles.

 Solution for black fumes